-When we cease to pray, our troubles become even bigger mentally and physically, especially when our individual solutions fail, and weariness steps in.
-Hopelessness becomes unavoidable without prayer because only God can solve our issues in the perfect way for our best interest.
+When we cease to pray, our troubles become even bigger mentally and physically, especially when our own solutions fail and weariness steps in.
+Hopelessness becomes unavoidable without prayer because only God can solve our issues the perfect way in our best interest.

 Instability and Insecurity

-Without prayer, we may lose confidence, begin to doubt that our situations will improve and subsequently may become unstable in our daily life.
-However, if we continue in prayer, we will find the strength to remain confident in God’s faithfulness with the belief that He will fulfill His great promises for our life.
+Without prayer, we may lose confidence, begin to doubt that our situations will improve, and subsequently become unstable in our daily lives.
+However, if we continue in prayer, we will find the strength to remain confident in God’s faithfulness with the belief that He will fulfill His great promises towards us.

 Copyright © 2019 Plant The Seed Ministries, Inc. All rights reserved under International Copyright Law.
 Contents may not be reproduced in whole or in part in any form without the express written consent of the author.